 Neste is innovating to bring new SAF production pathways to life.
 We are focusing on the following promising new feedstocks: lignocellulosic raw materials, MSW (Municipal Solid Waste), algae, and PTL (power to liquid fuels).

 It can be used as a drop-in fuel with existing aircraft engines and airport infrastructure, requiring no extra investment.
 Prior to use, Neste MY Sustainable Aviation Fuel is blended with fossil jet fuel and is certified to meet ASTM jet fuel specifications.

-Neste MY Sustainable Aviation Fuel, in its neat form and over the life cycle, reduces lifecycle greenhouse gas emissions by up to 80% compared to fossil jet fuel use (calculated with established life cycle assessment LCA methodologies, among which EU RED and CORSIA).
+Neste MY Sustainable Aviation Fuel, in its neat form and over the life cycle, reduces lifecycle greenhouse gas emissions by up to 80% compared to fossil jet fuel use (calculated with established life cycle assessment (LCA) methodologies, such as CORSIA methodology).

-In addition SAF has lower particulate emissions and generates less contrails than fossil jet fuel.
-This has been confirmed by recent reports from EASA which state that fossil jet fuel has approximately 3 times the climate change effect of just the carbon emissions; SAF, by contrast, because of the lower particulate emissions, has significantly lower non CO2 effects - so in effect SAF is more beneficial than just the approx 80% carbon reduction.
+In addition, SAF has lower particulate emissions and generates less contrails than fossil jet fuel.
+This has been confirmed by recent reports from EASA which state that fossil jet fuel has approximately 3 times the climate change effect of just the carbon emissions.
+Because of the lower particulate emissions, SAF significantly has lower non CO2 effects.
+This means that the environmental benefits of SAF are more than the 80% carbon emission reduction.